EO-DataHub/eodhp-guide/services/workflow-runner.md

 ### Dependencies

 - Open Policy Agent - The Workflow Runner uses fine-grained authorisation policies defined in the Open Policy Agent.
 If the OPA is not available, authorisation of requests will fail.
-- S3 access to workflow access bucket - Access to historic workflow logs and results is determined based on workflow access details stored in S3
+- S3 access to workflow access bucket - Access to historic workflow logs and results is determined based on workflow access details stored in S3.
+- The workflow system tests rely on the Harvest Pipeline to harvest and ingest outputs.
+If the pipeline is not functioning correctly, the system tests will fail.

 ### Backups

 All state for the Workflow Runner is in its database.
 Restoring a previous state involves following the database restore procedure.
+The database is deployed as part of the databases service.

 ## Development